Bepanah Pyaarr & Vish To Be Replaced By Bigg Boss 13; Here’s When The Show Will Air!

 Apart from the contestants, many must be wondering when and at what time the controversial reality show will air, and which show it will replace!

 According to IBTimes report, the show is expected to air from September 29 onwards.
-This time, the makers have chosen 10 pm to 11 pm as the time-slot and as opposed to the earlier 9 pm slot.
+This time, the makers have chosen 10 pm to 11 pm as the time-slot as opposed to the earlier 9 pm slot.

 The controversial reality show will replace Pearl V Puri and Ishita Dutta's Bepanah Pyaarr and Debina Bonnerjee's Vish: A Poisonous Story, which are being aired at 10 pm and 10.30 time-slots, respectively.